-Figure(3.21): Low cost 3D printer
+Figure (3.21): Low cost 3D printer

-After made the 3D printer we have downloaded the software Marlin Firmware, arduino and pronterface.
-Then we did the configuration on the Marlin using laptop connected with arduino so that the configuration automatically install in the arduino.
-Then we did some setting on the Slic3r for printer and filament.

-after that we have chosen a prototype product which we want to make and 1st we have made it G-Code in Slic3r . after we open the pronterface and made the setup after we need to load the prototype product which we have already made G-Code. when the product fully loaded on the pronterface then put the printer USB cable with the laptop and select the connect then the prototype product file automatically loaded on the Arduino. the click on the print then the heat bed temperature will increase up to our selected temperature.
+After made the 3D printer we have downloaded the software Marlin Firmware, Arduino and pronterface.
+Then we did the configuration on the Marlin using laptop connected with Arduino so that the configuration automatically installs in the Arduino.
+Then we did some setting on the Slic3r for printer and filament. after that we have chosen a prototype product which we want to make and Its we have made it G- Code in Slic3r. after we open the pronterface and made the setup after we need to load the prototype product which we have already made G-Code. when the product fully loaded on the pronterface then put the printer USB cable with the laptop and select the connect then the prototype product file automatically loaded on the Arduino, the click on the print then the heat bed temperature will increase up to our selected temperature. at the same time the extruder will come his working position and we need to put a little glue on the glass otherwise the product can remove from the bed. when the bed fully heated then the printing will start.
+The product making time depend on the product size and speed of printing.

-- 1. set up the port and set COMB.
+- 1. set up the port and set COMB

 - 2. then set up the Baud of printer

 - 3. then set up the maximum and minimum speed

 - 4. then set up the heat bed temperature

 - 5. then setup the print speed

 - 6. setup the print flow